 - In general we kept them sounding intimate and “in your face” so they served as a break from the normal combat sound palette.

 - I added a conditional runtime “helmet” muffling effect to the voices of enemies wearing helmets.

 Here’s quick video to demonstrate some of these moments.
 You can hear the variety of voices and the subtle differences in their processing.

 VIDEO: Enemy Helmet FX

-I developed and prototyped the list of contextual combat dialog (barks) we would need for the game.
-This began as a large brainstorm between the audio, design and writing teams.
-Eventually we settled on a large list of categories.
+I developed and prototyped the list of contextual combat dialogue (barks) we would need for the game.
 Some examples: